 In many instances the best option is to seek the advice of a professional to test your home air quality.

 If you are looking for ways to improve air quality at home there are some sure fire ways to freshen up the home.
 These include:

 Maintenance of your AC

-Air conditioners can play a vital role in improving air quality by drying the air in the home.
-The circulation of air through the house by the air conditioner can also help to keep the air fresh.
-As with all mechanical devices, the air conditioner requires regular maintenance to ensure that it works at an optimum level.
+Air conditioners play a crucial role in enhancing indoor air quality by dehumidifying the air in your home.
+The circulation of air facilitated by the air conditioner also contributes to maintaining a fresh atmosphere.
+However, like all mechanical devices, air conditioners require regular maintenance to operate at peak efficiency.

 Creating better airflow through the home is a great way to improve the air quality in the home.
 A simple tactic is to open doors and windows to create a draught of fresh air that will help to remove impurities in the air.
 However, bad weather or the local environment make it impractical to do so.

 An alternative to the open window method is to install a trickle ventilator.
 These devices provide a filtered flow of fresh air through the house.
 They are relatively easy to install either to existing windows or doorways or, as a new vent.

 Bed sheets and furnishings often harbour dust mites.
 Dust mites have a significant impact upon air quality.
 They often cause minor irritations to the skin, eyes and throat.
 Constant inhalation of dust and dust mites can lead to feelings of tiredness and lethargy.

 Keeping your sheets clean will go a long way towards keeping the dust mites under control and the air quality in good condition.
 It is also a good idea to keep pets off furnishings and beds, so that the incidence of hair being left on bedding and furnishings is kept to a minimum.